UndarkAido/reactifier/README.md

 `sup apt install git clang cmake build-essential libboost-all-dev libssl-dev libcrypto++-dev libcurl4-openssl-dev`

 ### Set Up Repository
-#### Fork Echo <sup>Optional, I guess</sup>
- * Click the 'Fork' button in the upper-right of the repo's page
- * If you're in an organization, elect the where you want the fork to go
- * Click on your new 'Settings' tab, and rename your new repo

 #### Clone the Code
-Run `git clone --recursive https://github.com/discordpp/echo-bot.git` in your desired directory.
-If you made a fork, replace `discordpp` and `echo-bot` ass applicable.
+Run `git clone --recursive https://github.com/undarkaido/reactifier.git` in your desired directory.

 ### Register a Bot
  1. Go to Discord's [Developer Portal 'Application' page](https://discordapp.com/developers/applications/), it will prompt you to sign in <sup>By the way, do you have 2FA enabled?
 It's a really good idea, especially with bots on your account</sup>